ashenBlade/pg_dphyp/README.md

     - `no` - no actions are taken, if algorithm failed to build final JOIN relation, then DPsize/GEQO is called
     - `pass` - if algorithm failed to build JOIN relation, then it tries to find all built JOIN relations groups (disjoint relation sets) and pass them to DPsize/GEQO (thus we do not throw away done work)
     - `detect` - try to find all disjoint relation sets before algorithm is run and create hyperedges for them.
 If algorithm still fails to create final JOIN relation, then DPsize/GEQO is called
+3. `pg_dphyp.min_relations` (int) - minimal number of relations passed to single join search run after which DPhyp will be used.
+Default is `0`, so it's always enabled.
+4. `pg_dphyp.max_relations` (int) - maximal number (including) of relations passed to single join search run after which GEQO will be used, so acts like `geqo_threshold`.
+Default is `16`.
+5. `pg_dphyp.count_cc` (boolean) - count number of connected subgraphs and use this value to preallocate hash table.
+This can give some performance improvements.
+6. `pg_dphyp.geqo_cc_threshold` (int) - maximal number of connected subgraphs after which GEQO will be run.
+If value is `0`, then it's off and no checks are performed, otherwise number of connected subgraphs will be counted and used without taking into account `count_cc` GUC.
+Default is `10000`.

 ## Implementation